 My studio practice is often brief and intermittent due to the demands of work and parenting, but it persists!
 Art is a necessary tool in my life – a mode of sanity-seeking and self-care, a sacred and unhurried space for healing and reflection, and a way to let myself grow.

-My current work, a series titled float or fall, focuses on themes of healing, adaptability, connection, and renewal as expressed through a set of drawings, hand-pulled linocut prints, photography, and mixed media work.
+My current work focuses on themes of healing, adaptability, connection, and renewal as expressed through a set of drawings, hand-pulled linocut prints, photography, and mixed media work.
 Seeds, dead and decaying plant matter and seasonal cycles of light, growth, renewal, and rest are reflected through simple lines, meditative mark-making, and still life assemblages.
 This body of work has been developing slowly over the last few years as part of a re-emergence into artistic practice after a long period of dormancy.

 I studied English literature, cultural theory and art history at the University of Victoria, visual art at the Vancouver Island School of Art, and creative writing at Simon Fraser University, and I also have a Master’s degree in communications and culture from Royal Roads University.

-I am a studio member at arc.hive artist run centre in Victoria, BC, and currently work as a consultant and advisor to a brilliant set of leaders and changemakers advancing hopeful and amazing work in the social impact, government and cultural sectors.
+I am a studio member at a new community artist run centre in Victoria, BC, and currently work as a consultant and advisor to leaders and changemakers advancing hopeful and amazing work in the social impact, government and cultural sectors.